Keingar/Keingar/README.md

 I'm a Computer Science student and hobbyist game developer.

-I'm currently working on a game in Unreal Engine 5 as a hobby with my friend
+I'm currently developing a game in Unreal Engine 5 with a friend

 <!--
 **Keingar/Keingar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.